 E81 Transformation

-Scope note: This class comprises events that end the existence of any E77 Persistent Item.
+Scope note: This class comprises events that end the existence of any instance of E77 Persistent Item.

 It may be used for temporal reasoning about things (physical items, groups of people, living beings) ceasing to exist; it serves as a hook for determination of a “terminus post quem” or “terminus ante quem”.
 In cases where substance from a Persistent Item continues to exist in a new form, the process would be documented as instances of E81 Transformation.